lucas-faget/lucas-faget/README.md

 * 🖥️ **OS**
   * I mainly use **Windows** but I have abilities with **Linux**
 * 🐋 **Docker**
-  * I'm learning and I try to integrate Docker in my projets
+  * I'm learning and I try to integrate Docker in my projects

 ## Open Source Projects